idleberg/vscode-badges/README.md

 ### Usage

+**Note:** By default, the quick suggestions are disabled for Markdown files.
+You can enable them by setting `editor.quickSuggestions` to `true`.

 All snippets start with the prefix `svg-` and is followed by the service you're adressing, with some services offering multiple choices.

 Examples: